miguelallgood/wine-market-analysis/README.md

 ## 📝 Description

 This project is about the company Wiwino, proudly active in the wine industry.
 Data about wines from users for years is gathered and stored in a sqlite database.
-With this as starting point some analysis will be done to have a better understanding of the wine market answering underneath questions:
+With this as starting point following questions should be answered:

 1. We want to highlight 10 wines to increase our sales.
 Which ones should we choose and why?
 2. We have a limited marketing budget for this year.
 Which country should we prioritise and why?